-There is hope if YOU are willing to the work.
+There is hope if YOU are willing to DO the work.

 DIY?
 Isn’t Do It Yourself for losers?

-These days you can choose to sell your movie, because 9 times out of 10, making your title available on Amazon and iTunes and other popular VOD marketplaces can potentially pay more than a traditional deal.
+These days you can choose to sell your movie, because nine times out of ten, making your title available on Amazon and iTunes and other popular VOD marketplaces can potentially pay more than a traditional deal.